What is ZIMBOCASH?

 How will I get ZIMBOCASH?

-When the ZIMBOCASH blockchain is launched, you will be able to access an online wallet where you can log in to your account and see your ZIMBOCASH balance.
-You will have a ZIMBOCASH account number.
+Your online wallet will be created where you can log in to your account and see your ZIMBOCASH balance.
+You will have a ZIMBOCASH account number (member ID).
 People will be able to send ZIMBOCASH to your account.
 You will be able to send ZIMBOCASH to others.

 Are there international buyers?

-ZIMBOCASH will be tradable on international Bitcoin exchanges so you will easily be able to make international payments.
+ZIMBOCASH will be tradable on international Exchanges so you will easily be able to make international payments.
 It is currently listed on Bithumb Global.

 What is a cryptocurrency?

 A cryptocurrency is a digital currency that is operated on a decentralized server.
-They rely upon mathematics and the network effect in order to be generated, used and to create value.
+Cryptocurrencies rely upon mathematics and the network effect in order to be generated, used and to create value.

 How is the supply of ZIMBOCASH fixed?

-Once we have finalised registrations, we will launch the blockchain.
-It is designed in such a way that it is impossible for anyone to create more ZIMBOCASH than is established by the system.
+The ZASH token is designed in such a way that it is impossible for anyone to create more ZIMBOCASH than is established by the system.
 This is done using blockchain technology.

 Can I trade ZIMBOCASH outside of Zimbabwe?

-ZIMBOCASH will be tradable on international Bitcoin exchanges so you will be able to make international payments, transfers between parties both locally and internationally, and remit funds without hassle.
+ZIMBOCASH is tradable on international Bitcoin exchanges so you will be able to make international payments, transfers between parties both locally and internationally, and remit funds without hassle.
 However, note that our goal is to establish a transactional currency first.
 We will be implementing various restrictions on selling on the exchange until the network is appropriately developed.

 Zimbabwe is one of few countries that could implement a decentralised currency system on the ground.
-With the weaknesses in the money and banking system in the past 20 years, the people of Zimbabwe have learnt how to innovate and adopt creative solutions to their economic problems.
+With the weaknesses in the money and banking system in the past 20 years, people in the country are desperate for a sound money solution.